 We don’t know all the answers.
 But we know that words matter (still), so we built a better system for sharing them.”

-Having raised $132 million dollars in funding since then, Medium has undergone countless strategic pivots.
+Having raised $163 million in funding since then, Medium has undergone countless strategic pivots.
 As a private company that is yet to turn profitable, Medium’s existence has been more complicated than anyone can imagine.